mosearc/DynamicTN/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v3/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

-Project for the Software Engineering course at the University of Trento.
+DynamicTN is a university project aimed at creating a platform to share and expose improvement suggestions for the city of Trento, Italy.